MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/user-guide/glossary.md

 The risk of accepting credit card payments and responsibility for paying for chargebacks.

 ### retrieval
-When a cardholder doesn't recognise a credit card transaction, to find out more about the transaction, they can file a free retrieval request for more information.
+When a cardholder doesn't recognise a credit card transaction, to find out more about the transaction, they can file a retrieval request for more information.
 This can help identify and clarify transactions and avoid chargebacks.
 You can still refund the transaction at this stage.

 ### reversal
 When a customer cancels an order paid by debit card and takes the funds back.